ruggeri/tech-notes/ai/neural-nets.md

     * They can have complicated dynamics and can be difficult to train.
     * They can be used to model temporal data.
 In a FFNN, you could reproduce an RNN with one hidden layer per time-step.
+Each layer is trained seperately.
-Presumably in an RNN you just hook the hidden layer up to itself.
+    * Presumably in an RNN you just hook the hidden layer outputs are the inputs for the next step.
+But this introduces a cycle in training...
     * RNN has the ability to remember recent states in the hidden layer, but apparently it's hard to train them to use this ability.
     * Symmetric networks have same weight in both direction.
-Hopfield realized symmetric nets (Hopfield nets) are much easier to train.
+Hopfield realized symmetric nets are much easier to train.
 But they are more limited in what they can do.
+        * I guess at each time you start with an input, go through the layer, and then reset the input for the next time slice.
+        * If there is no hidden layer this is called a Hopfield network.
+But what, how can you have a hidden layer and be "symmetric".
+What does that mean?
+        * If there is a hidden layer, this is a Boltzmann machine.
+        * Wait.
+By "symmetric" they mean a Markov field.
+That there is an *affinitiy* between neurons, and an overall energy function.
 * Perceptron (Rosenblatt)
     * Basically just learn some weights for each feature, if above a threshold, then you predict 1, if not predict 0.
 Very easy to train.
+You have a dummy input for the bias term.
     * Minsky showed limitations of perceptrons.
 But many thought this applied to all NN.
     * Rosenblatt's learning is to go through data, and for each misclassification, add or subtract the input from the weights.
-    * Claim is that if the data is linearly separable, this will terminate with a solution.
-If not it will never end.
-And it won't really converge.
-I think you might be able to do some kind of annealing?
-    * Whatever, this seems like a problem better solved by SGD.
+    * Proof this works:
+        * For a given training example, consider the weight space.
+        * There is a hyperplane through the origin that results in a perceptron output of exactly zero.
+        * Weights on one side of the hyper plane correctly classify this example, weights on the other incorrectly classify.
+        * Note that this hyperplane is perpindicular to the input vector.
-    * Basically the idea is that updating by adding the input vector moves up the path of steepest ascent *for fixing this problem*.
-But it ignores the other examples!
+    * Given that, it is clear that adding or subtracting will move the weight vector toward the good side of the plane.
+In fact, it will do the best at correcting it given that magnitude of adjustment.
-    * It's kinda annoying that we need a concept of a "generously feasible region", since the updates are not scaled proportionate to the error.
-Basically: we can overstep.
-    * Each update makes progress toward a solution in the generously feasible region, provided one exists.
-I think you need more math to prove this than Hinton does.
-    * Anyway, fuck this noise.
-Perceptron learning be dumb.
+    * But we need a weight vector that works for *all* examples (we'll assume they are linearly separable).
+Will this procedure move us close toward those weight vectors?
+    * The answer is yes.
+Consider a "generously feasible vector," which is a distance of one step from every example's hyperplane.
+In particular, we know that this is at least one step from the current' example's hyperplane.
+So taking a step toward it will in no way overshoot.
+    * Note that if there is any solution, there must be a "generously feasible solution", since we can always scale up the weight vector arbitrarily, move it farther from the edges of the hyperplanes.
 * Perceptrons and Features
     * With enough features, you can linear separate.
 Same idea behind SVM.
 So you need features.
 But the difficulty is in finding